chnm/DatascribeDataTypes-module/README.md

-# DataScribe
+# DataScribe Data Types

-An [Omeka S](https://omeka.org/s/) module for the transcription of structured data.
+Custom DataScribe data types created by and for the Roy Rosenzweig Center for History & New Media.

-When cloning this repository remember to rename the directory from "Datascribe-module" to "Datascribe".
+When cloning this repository remember to rename the directory from "DatascribeDataTypes-module" to "DatascribeDataTypes".